ndelrossi7/giotto-sphinx/source/subsections/tipsandtricks/howtosubsetgiottoobject.rst

 			 :alt: Subset brain nr

 ************************************************************************************
-7. Create a new Giotto object by subsetting based on spatial coordinates/locations
+7. Create A New Giotto Object By Subsetting Spatial Coordinates/Locations
 ************************************************************************************

 .. code-block::